WordPress/openverse/docs/projects/README.md

 The success criteria for this phase are determined and refined in earlier stages of the project.
 At this point we should have a set of measurable criteria by which to evaluate the project.
-This might be things like analytics events around usage of a feature; a reduction in or the dissapearance of a production bug; or changes in traffic to Openverse, as examples.
+This might be things like analytics events around usage of a feature; a reduction in or the disappearance of a production bug; or changes in traffic to Openverse, as examples.

 During this phase, the project lead should report updates on these metrics